nwolff/cours-NN/enhancements.md

 # TODO

+- Carry statistics and history of models and display them (number of samples seen and accuracy)
 - Diagramme performance en Français et avec des graphiques plus simples.
-- Carry statistics and history of models and display them (number of samples seen and accuracy)
-- Training and operating views show a confusing mix of things:
-  They should most likely be completely separate.
-  Also simplify the link filtering thing, work started on another "betterer branch"
 - Disable buttons while training is ongoing
 - Show what's being fed when training, ideally animate it
+- Memory leaks on training: One on every run + 4 when there is already a training running

 # Maybe